GiveMeAllYourCats/cipher-chain/README.md

 #### - Encrypting

-When creating a `cipher-chain` instance you are presented with some options, you can use a `secret` or use a `secretFile`, a `secretFile` is a computer generated 'key' if you will that is a unique signature representing your `secret`
+When creating a `cipher-chain` instance you are presented with some options, First you need to define a `secret` this is a array and it needs to have the same length as your `chain` variable.

-Secondly you will need to define a `chain`, this will be the path the encryption/decryption process goes through to get the encrypted and plaintext respectively. `chain`is a array with string representing all cipher algorithms.
+So secondly you will need to define a `chain`, this will be the path the encryption/decryption process goes through to get the encrypted and plaintext respectively. `chain` is a array with strings representing all cipher algorithms.
 The cipher algorithm list can be viewed by calling `cipherchain.ciphers`

-When you create a `cipher-chain` instance the script goes through the `chain` list and for every algorithm it creates a kdf generated hashed key derived from the `secret` that matches the `key` length requirements for that particular cipher
+When you create a `cipher-chain` instance the script goes through the `chain` list and for every algorithm it creates a kdf generated hashed key derived from the `secret` array corresponding index of the current chain index that then matches the `key` length requirements for that particular cipher

 Then when you call the `cipherchain.encrypt`, `cipherchain.encryptFile(file)` or `cipherchain.encryptDirectory(directory)` function it checks what the `chain` is and will convert your `plaintext` to `ciphertext` via traversal of the `chain` list.